2020PB/police-brutality/reports/Washington.md

 As police prepare to clear CHOP, a protestor asks a question.
 Police then target him.
 He flees.
 Numerous police officers chase him, tackle him and kneel on his neck to arrest him.

-tags: arrest, tackle, knee, knee-on-neck, protestor
+tags: arrest, tackle, knee, knee-on-neck, protester

 id: wa-seattle-22